What would you do if someone screamed, “You’re a Dumb F#cker!” And, then went on to yell, “I have no respect for you!”

-When multiple requests were ignored, I asked that young fellow what he was ‘thinking’ — because, I know for a fact, “All we do begins with a Thought.”
-Well, he shared what was on his mind — which was to find fault with me, for asking.
+When multiple requests were ignored, I asked that teenager what he was thinking — because I know for a fact, “All we do begins with a Thought.”
+Well, he shared what was on his mind — which was to find fault with me for asking.

-One problem was he wanted to constantly present his Resume and refused to Listen to some pretty good advice.
-Then, the cherry-on-top was catching him in a lie — which we had wasted a large amount of Time discussing the solution of what, really, wasn’t a problem, at all.
+Although, he wanted to constantly present his resume and refused to listen to some pretty good advice.
+Then, the cherry-on-top was catching him in a lie — which had caused us to waste a large amount of Time discussing the solution to what really wasn’t a problem after all.

-The second time was in March — when a third-generation Millenial rancher was planning a Family transition without the participation of his Parents.
-Yes — I participated, briefly, thinking, “Although not the best way to start, at least this might be the first step toward something good for the Family.”
+The second time was in March — when a third-generation Millennial rancher (the one with the foul mouth at the beginning of this story) was planning a Family transition without the participation of his Parents.
+Yes — I briefly participated, while thinking, “Although not the best way to start, at least this might be the first step toward something good for the Family.”

 Here’s the reality: